 You may apply and participate in more than one course.

-Feature on Service Learning Course
+Features on Service Learning Courses

 Students in Assistant Professor Marcia Winter’s PSYC 493 “Developmental Science: Making it Real” service learning course are working with the Children’s Museum of Richmond (CMoR) to develop and extend the scope of Seymour’s Living Lab (SLL), which offers families hands-on science education, in addition to providing opportunities for scientists to disseminate information and to recruit participants.

 “Our students might lead a child in an activity to demonstrate impulse control (or lack thereof), and parents are offered accompanying information about the scientific concept and what we know about it,” Winter said.
 “Students also recruit children and their parents/guardians to participate in interactive research studies while they’re at the museum.”